IEBH/revman/README.md

 ------------------------------
 Parse raw data (data is assumed to be valid XML as a string, stream or buffer) and return the formatted output.

+The callback will be called with the pattern `(err, parsedResult, warnings)`.
+Warnings will be an array of any non-fatal errors encounted when parsing the files (empty subGroups, missing studies etc.)

 Options can be any of the following:

 | Option                | Type           | Default        | Description                                                                                           |